 In most exchanges the 24 hour trading volume are displayed in BTC.
 If you want to know the value in USD or EUR you can use our BTC conversion tool.

-Similar to Coin Market Cap you also have crypto compare. https://www.cryptocompare.com/coins/list/
+Similar to Coin Market Cap you also have Coingecko: https://www.coingecko.com

-For Bitcoin you can use this website which shows top Bitcoin exchanges based on trading volume: http://data.bitcoinity.org/markets/volume/
+Also you can use the following website which shows top Bitcoin exchanges based on trading volume: http://data.bitcoinity.org/markets/volume/

 Alright!
-But what about coins that are not listed on any of these services?
+But what about coins that are not listed on Coinmarketcap or Coingecko?

 Tips to trade safely

-Most new Altcoins and small scale cryptocurrencies will take some time to get listed on exchanges.
-When it gets listed it will be usually mentioned in the Bitcoin forum announcement page and at the coins official website.
+Most new Altcoins and small cap cryptocurrencies will take some time to get listed on exchanges.
+When it gets listed it will be usually mentioned in the Bitcoin forum announcement page, altcoin sub reddit and at the coins official website.

 But keep in mind that the price and volume of such low cap coins can be easily inflated.
 So be cautious when trading such coins.
 Do not send a large amount of coins to unknown exchange even if the volume is high and never hold your coins in an exchange for a long period of time.
 Once you are done trading move your coins off the exchange.
-Also remember that cryptocurrencies are highly volatile and so never invest anything that you can’t afford to lose.
+Also remember that cryptocurrencies are highly volatile.
+So DYOR and invest cautiously.